hrit8ka/Group-5-RPG-Project/README.md

     -	`End Game`<br>
     -	`Back`<br>

+3. To select items or options, press `Enter`.

-4. To attack the monsters, you have to use the Enter key.
+4. To attack the monsters, you have to use the `Enter` key.

 5. Pressing the `p` button will pause the game with the message `PAUSED` on the screen.
 To resume the game you can simply press the `p` button again.